 The Center for the Catholic Intellectual Tradition exists to enhance and enrich the work done by Duquesne faculty, administrators, staff, and students.
 The Center develops innovative ways to integrate the Catholic intellectual tradition more deeply and broadly across the life of Duquesne.
 Toward that end, we pursue initiatives that engage historical and contemporary Catholic thought in such fields as the arts, aesthetics, business, economics, literature, and science.
-The Center supports programs that connect and network scholars from across Duquesne’s ten schools.
+The Center supports programs that connect and network scholars from across Duquesne’s nine schools.

 What We Do